-Contained within a small section of Employment Security Acts (common name for unemployment statutes) are sections of the law , often entitled disqualifications and/or benefit eligibility.
+Contained within a small section of each Employment Security Act (common name for unemployment insurance laws) are sections devoted to and often entitled disqualifications, or benefit eligibility.

-But with only statutes to read, an individual can easily begin to feel like there's got to be more to this that just what the law itself is telling you..
+But with only statutes to read, an individual can easily begin to feel like there's got to be more to understanding their own situation that just what reading a law.

-There is a lot to be said for DOLETA's Unemployment Law Comparison Charts.
+There is a lot to be said for DOLETA's State Unemployment Law Comparison Charts.
 I use them heavily to learn how a state may come down on any number of specific common issues found on denials and approvals of benefits such as voluntary quits, discharges for misconduct, suitable work, refusal of work, able and available and overpayments, to mention the issues that do affect people receiving benefits, or those denied benefits by the same issue of law.

 Maintaining the links below could almost be my part-time job.

 Delaware - Do you know where